howardcheung/OpenStudio-fault-models/fault_measures/README.md

 ## Reference

 Barsarkar et al. 2009: at [12th Conference of International Building Performance Simulation Association](http://www.ibpsa.org/proceedings/BS2011/P_1925.pdf "Modeling and Simulation og HVAC Faults in EnergyPlus")
+Cheung, Howard, and James E. Braun.
+"Empirical modeling of the impacts of faults on water-cooled chiller power consumption for use in building simulation programs."
+Applied Thermal Engineering 99 (2016): 756-764.